what is the cost of a 1 carat diamond

 The Cost of 1 Carat Natural Diamonds: A Look at Historical Trends and Future Outlook

 The cost of a 1 carat natural diamond has fluctuated significantly over the years, influenced by a complex interplay of economic, social, and industry-specific factors.
-To understand these changes, let's delve into the historical context and the forces shaping the diamond market.
+To understand these changes, let's delve into the historical context and the forces shaping the diamond market and more about the pricing of lab-grown diamond necklaces, and how they compare to traditional diamonds.

 Historical Perspective: